 OTTAWA – Dr. Theresa Tam, Canada’s Chief Public Health Officer, issued the following statement today:

-“As of the end of the day on Tuesday, June 9, there were 96,653 confirmed cases including 7,897 deaths and 55,572 or 58% have now recovered.
-Labs across Canada have tested 1,955,719 people for COVID-19 to date.
-Over the past week, we have been testing an average of 33,000 people daily, with 2% of these testing positive.
+“As of Saturday, June 6, there are now 95,057 confirmed cases including 7,773 deaths and 53,614 or 56% have now recovered.
+Labs across Canada have tested over 1,868,000 people for COVID-19 to date, with about 5% of these testing positive overall.
+Over the past week, we have been testing an average of 33,000 people daily.
 These numbers change quickly and are updated regularly on Canada.ca/coronavirus.

 This past week, Statistics Canada released findings from their “Canadian Perspectives Survey Series 2: Monitoring the Effect of COVID-19” study, which sets out to understand the impact of the global pandemic on Canadians.
 These efforts are key to the Government of Canada’s evidence-based approach to COVID-19.

 I was pleased to see that 92% of participants confirmed they have been practising physical distancing, and 95% have reported washing their hands more regularly.
 These measures have been part of our core advice to prevent the spread of COVID-19.

 While this is encouraging, I am concerned about Canadians’ mental health.
 Almost one in five participants reported symptoms consistent with moderate or severe anxiety.
 The results also show more Canadians have increased their consumption of alcohol and junk food or sweets since the beginning of the pandemic.